lsndrcl/2025_PP/README.md

 ### Key Components

-- `Main` - Main application entry point with console-based UI
+- `Main` - Main application entry point with GUI
 - `User` - Represents a user with account and portfolio
 - `Account` - Manages fiat currency balances and transactions
 - `Portfolio` - Handles cryptocurrency holdings and trading